ucb-ee106/106b-sp24site/policies.md

 ## Overview

 This course will be taught in a seminar style, with lectures, 6 homeworks, 5 assigned projects, 1 midterm, weekly paper presentations (2 per person), and a final project. **All submissions will go through Gradescope (Course Entry Code: WVK62G)**.
-An [Ed page](https://edstem.org/us/join/a9HVFG) has been created for students to discuss homeworks and projects.
+An Ed page has been created for students to discuss homeworks and projects.

 Each week, there are 3 hours of lecture, 1 hour of discussion, and 1 hour of organized paper-reading time in lab sections.
 All of these and office hours will be hosted in-person.
 You are expected to work on projects during your own time.
 A booking system will be instituted to reserve robots, and lab TAs will be availble to address any questions during their office hours.
 Lecture and discussion sections will be recorded and posted, so you may attend these asynchronously.
 However, due to the journal club nature of lab sections, they will not be offered asynchronously, **and you are expected to attend your lab section every week.**

 ## Lecture
-Lecture will be Tuesday and Thursday from 2:00pm to 3:30pm in North Gate 105.
+Lecture will be Tuesday and Thursday from 2:00pm to 3:30pm in Mulford 159.
 Lectures will be recorded for asynchronous viewing, though we highly recommend you attend live in order to ask questions and engage fully with the material.

 ## Discussions
 Discussion sections will be on Wednesday from 1-2pm and Friday from 2-3pm, room TBD.
 They will have a review of important topics and go over practice problems related to the material to supplement lecture content.

 ## Homeworks

 Homeworks will be collected and graded using the Gradescope system.
 Create an account on gradescope.com with your Berkeley email account and SID.
-Add this course with the code **WVK62G**.

 Each student is allocated **5 total days of extension**, to be used on any homework assignment with no loss of points.
 To allow for homework solutions to be released in a timely manner, **no more than 2 extension days may be used on a single assignment.** No homework will be accepted past two days of extension.